klavinslab/aquaverse/docs/concepts/index.md

 ## Operations and Plans

-A protocol performed in Aquarium is represented as an _operation_.
+A protocol performed in Aquarium is contained within an _operation_.
-Concretely, an operation is defined by an _operation type_ that indicates how the operation will be performed, and is defined by a protocol script that takes inputs and produces outputs.
+Concretely, an operation is defined by an _operation type_ that indicates how the operation will be performed, and includes a protocol script that takes inputs and produces outputs.
 This diagram illustrates an operation type for bacterial transformation, which takes DNA and competent cells as inputs and performs a transformation to produce transformed cells.

 <img src="docs/concepts/images/operation-type.png"